kubernetes/community/sig-cli/contributing.md

   - Unintentionally dropped.
 - Closed:
   - Not something we plan to implement in the proposed manner.
+  - Not something we plan to revisit in the next 12 months.

 ## General escalation instructions if you get stuck

 See the [sig-cli community page](https://github.com/kubernetes/community/tree/master/sig-cli) for points of contact and meeting times:

 - attend the sig-cli bi-weekly meeting
-- message one fo the sig leads [on slack](https://kubernetes.slack.com/messages/sig-cli/)
+- message one of the sig leads [on slack](https://kubernetes.slack.com/messages/sig-cli/)
 - send an email to the [kubernetes-sig-cli@googlegroups.com](https://groups.google.com/forum/#!forum/kubernetes-sig-cli)